MoboladeJOladele/conquering-responsive-layouts/README.md

 ### Day 2
 No coding challenge was provided for this day.
-Focused on learning responsive design concepts and Flexbox fundamentals.
+Focused on learning CSS units, including relative and fixed units.

 ---